by Shawn

 However, since the lender determined that your loan is not eligible for HAMP, they did not reduce your payments down to 31% of your gross income, which would have been approx $713.00, and definitely much more affordable.
 Did you ask them why you were denied for HAMP?
 It looks like they gave you a traditional loan modification based on their own guidelines (which no bank, as far as know, has ever disclosed the way they decide the rates and terms given for traditional loan mods).

-My loan modification for my first mortgage with CitiMortgage was similar to yours.
+mortgage with CitiMortgage was similar to yours.
 They capitalized (added to the principal balance) my arrearages and gave me a lower rate that lowered my monthly payments by a little bit, leaving my monthly payments still at unaffordable levels.
 The only difference is that my rate will step up after 3 years and I didn't have to go on trial payments.
 CitiMortgage also told me to take it or leave it and that it was a final offer and that I was to sign and send back to them within 7 days.
 They wouldn't let me re-negotiate with the underwriter to change the terms prior to signing.
 So I accepted the modification with the intent to re-apply in a few months when I can demonstrate that my modified payments are still unaffordable.